Diocese of Monterey-Fresno

-The episcopal see was located in Fresno.The diocese covered the present dioceses of Monterey and Fresno (q.v.)
+The episcopal see was located in Fresno.
+The diocese covered the present dioceses of Monterey and Fresno (q.v.)

 History

 The diocese of Monterey–Fresno was the new name since 1 June 1922 of the remainder of the Diocese of Monterey–Los Angeles after it lost territory to establish the Diocese of Los Angeles–San Diego.
 It existed under that name until 6 October 1967, when it was renamed as Diocese of Monterey (in California) (v.), and lost territory to establish the Diocese of Fresno.

+Its official periodical was The Register.